 Moral of the story?
 Don’t look at the web as something far removed from what came before (or as merely technology for that matter.)
 Instead, view it as a set of tools that makes reaching your communications objectives that little bit easier.

 An organisation called Forum Nucleaire, made up of a number of companies that invest in nuclear energy, has launched a campaign aimed at kick-starting a debate on nuclear energy in Belgium.
-They’ve ticked a lot of boxes in terms of good campaign practice:

 Instead, they highlight that the debate is a complex one and acknowledge that there are good arguments on both sides.
 By doing so, they are hoping that people will want to learn more and make an informed decision on whether they support nuclear energy or not, instead of agreeing with the hype, which tends to be anti-nuclear.